 It was reported by the Centers for Disease Control (CDC) that in 2017 there were over 37,000 fatal injuries resulting from falls throughout the United States.
 In the same year there were over 8.6 million non-fatal injuries resulting from fall injuries.

-There are a few different types of falls that can occur in a nursing home environment that are considered negligence.
+There are a few different types of falls that can occur in a nursing home environment, nearly all of which are considered the result of negligence.

 Each type of fall is preventable with the proper treatment and care being provided by the nursing home staff.
 In the United States, nursing homes are required to screen every patient in their home and assess them for their fall-risk.
 However, these assessments are not always properly done and can lead to dangerous consequences if a fall occurs.

-If you notice there are bruises, cuts or abrasions on a loved one or that they are developing a fear of getting up and moving around, falling may be the issue.
-Nursing home negligence often occurs with some of the most vulnerable of the elderly who have memory issues, physical limitations and more.
+If you notice there are bruises, cuts, or abrasions on a loved one or that they are developing a fear of getting up and moving around, falling may be the issue.
+If your loved one has memory issues, physical limitations, or is otherwise at risk of suffering from a fall, it is critically important that they receive proper care.
+Nursing home negligence often occurs with some of the most vulnerable seniors.